sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A TeX macro package that defines LaTeX
+Short desc    : A TeX macro package that defines LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : LaTeX is a widely-used macro package for TeX, providing many
+Descript     : LaTeX is a widely-used macro package for TeX, providing many
              : basic document formating commands extended by a wide range of
              : packages.
 It is a development of Leslie Lamport's LaTeX 2.09,
              : and superseded the older system in June 1994.
 The basic